 You can also sign up with Facebook.
 If you already have a business Facebook account, this could be a good option.

-It's important to note that your username should most likely be your company name, and your password should follow all recommended guidelines (include a number, special characters, etc.).
+It’s important to note that your username should most likely be your company name, and your password should follow all recommended security guidelines.

 3. Switch from a personal account to a business account.

 Now that you’re set up with a profile, it’s time to switch it to a business account.

 To do so, go to your profile and click the three lines in the top right corner:

 Then, click “Settings” in the navigation menu that appears:

 Finally, click "Switch to Professional Account":

 Then, you’ll be asked to describe yourself.
 Here, you can identify yourself as an individual creator or a business.
 You can also identify which niche your work falls into.